Saturday, August 18, 2012

 Construction and Finish (9.5)

 Franklin-Christoph's leather work is spectacular to say the least.
-The craftsmanship is exceptional, and i love the white stitching used on all of his products to show contrast.
-The only think i dont care for, is the softness of the leather, as it can be scratched easily, and is a little flimsy, leading to less support.
+The craftsmanship is exceptional, and I love the contrasting white stitching used on all of his products.
+The only think I don't care for, is the softness of the leather, as it can be scratched easily.

-As most pen related leather items use zippers, and other closer systems; Franklin-Christoph shines through yet again with such a simple, yet innovative original idea of incorporating the "buckle."
-Throughout the time i have used this, there has been no movement in the buckle system, and i suspect, and will test in a follow up review, that with use, the outer ring that holds the buckle may become loose with use, and the buckle will have a harder time grasping the outer ring.
+As most leather pen cases use zippers, I was surprised by the fact that Franklin-Christoph shines through yet again with such a simple, yet innovative original idea of incorporating the "buckle" closure system.
+Throughout the time I have used this, there has been no problems with the buckle system, and I suspect that I wont with continual use.

-I've yet to get ink stains on this wonderful heavy duty material Franklin-Christoph uses in a majority of his leather products.
-With use, ill see how well it does keeping ink stains off.
-The burgundy is a great median to say the least, with the brown and black leather Franklin-Christoph frequently uses.
+I've yet to get ink stains on this wonderful heavy duty material Franklin-Christoph uses in the majority of his leather products.
+With use, I will see how well it does keeping ink stains off.
+The burgundy is a great medium to the warm brown leather offered on this particular model.

 This case is built for pens of any size.
 Pens that are 4 inches would sit flush in the top part on the case, and should preferable be clipped so the clip can be set onto the fabric.
 Pens in the 5.5 inch range would fit comfortable in the case, and again it would be recommended if the pen has a clip.
 This case can accommodate clip-less pens, but if the pen is pushed all the way down, the pen will need to be pushed out from the bottom.
-This case can not only hold jumbo pens, but pens that are in upwards of 7 inches.
+This case can not only hold jumbo pens, but pens that are also very lengthy.

 Shown on the back of a backpack.